eremt/scrapise/README.md

 //     "last": "changed something"
 //   }
 ```

-**Function**
+#### Function
-The `function` will be treated as a callback with 2 arguments, the cheerio object and a context if it exists.
+The `function` is as expected a callback.
+It accepts 2 arguments, the cheerio object and a context if it exists.
 Refer to the [cheerio documentation](https://github.com/cheeriojs/cheerio#api) for information on the api.
 ```js
 const schema = {
   links: ($, context) => {